idefix-code/tutorial/Debugging/README.md

 And this runs beaufiully, congrats!

 Now, let's run this on a GPU.
-First follow the procedure describe in the [GPU tutorial](../GettingStarted/RunningOnGPUs.md) to connect to a compute node and set up your environement, clone the idefix-tutorial git repository, then go to the problem2 directory, configure for GPU, compile and run...
+First follow the procedure describe in the [GPU tutorial](../GettingStarted/RunningOnGPUs.md) to configure and compile problem2 with cuda (hint: `cmake $IDEFIX_DIR -DKokkos_ENABLE_CUDA=ON`) and run...

 ...and?